Essential Skills

 • Critical Thinking

-Area VI: Second Language
+Area V-B:Humanities: Second Language

 • Communication